umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Troubleshooting/Structure-Error/index.md

         UdaFile: ~/data/revision/document-type__4c04d968448747d791b5eae254afc7ec.uda
         UdaFile: ~/data/revision/document-type__f848c577f02b4ee5aea84f87458072a4.uda

-For this example, it’s decided that the Document Type currently used on the Live environment is the one we want to use going forward.
+For this example, it’s decided that the Document Type currently used on the production environment is the one we want to use going forward.

 In order to figure out which of the two colliding `.uda` files are the one for the Document Type being used on the Live environment follow these steps: